Governance

 5 Report illegal or unethical behaviour

-We will support a culture where concerns related to illegal or unethical conduct are reported and addressed either through manager in line or to the whistleblowing channels.
-Whistleblowing may be reported to General Counsel, who will treat the information strictly confidential and may offer anonymity to the person raising a concern or reporting.
+We will support a culture where concerns related to illegal or unethical conduct are reported and addressed either through a manager or anonymously via the independent external whistleblowing channel available at MorrowBatteries - Home (integrityline.com).
+Whistleblowing may also be reported to General Counsel, who will treat the information strictly confidential and may offer anonymity to the person raising a concern or reporting.
 A whistleblowing situation related to top management should be reported directly to the Chair of the Board.

 6 Make sound decisions and seek advice if in doubt